robzolkos/hotwirenativedirectory/README.md

-# Turbo Native Directory
+# Hotwire Native Directory

-A place to discover Turbo Native applications and share learnings on building them.
+A place to discover Hotwire Native applications and share learnings on building them.

 ## How To Add Your App